-For members of the gasoline and gunpowder gang in Pennsylvania, the coming two weeks are the biggest holiday of the year.
-Cloaked in ceremonial orange, worshippers of the White-tailed Deity are making their annual pilgrimage into the great outdoors to beat the bushes in search of their idol.
+For members of the gasoline and gunpowder gang in Pennsylvania, the coming two weeks are the second-biggest holiday of the year.
+Cloaked in ceremonial orange, worshipers of the White-tailed Deity are making their annual pilgrimage into the great outdoors to beat the bushes in search of their idol.
 For the fortunate among the faithful, their devotion culminates in a testosterone/adrenaline-charged sacrifice of the supreme being.

 Remember, emotions run high during this blood-letting festival—sometimes overwhelming secular attributes like logic and rational decision-making.
 You don’t want to be in the crossfire—so stay out of the woods!